Jane Mananiso

-Jane Seboletswe Mananiso (born 1983 or 1984) is a South African politician who currently serves as a member of the National Assembly for the African National Congress.
+Jane Seboletswe Mananiso (born 1983 or 1984) is a South African politician who has served as a Permanent Delegate to the National Council of Provinces from Gauteng for the African National Congress since 2024.
+She previously served in the National Assembly from 2019 until 2024.

 Education

 Mananiso completed matric.
 She has a NQF Level 6 qualification in supply chain and public management, a diploma in public management, a NQF Level 5 qualification in monitoring and evaluation, a NQF Level 5 qualification in assessment and coaching, and a certificate in good governance from the Institute for Democratic Alternatives in South Africa (Idasa).
 In 2018, she graduated from the Program for Young Politicians in Africa (PYPA).

 Political career

 A member of the African National Congress, she had previously been a member of the African National Congress Youth League, the party's youth wing.
 She is also a member of the African National Congress Women's League.
 She had previously served as an ANC branch secretary.
 She was the deputy chair and the secretary of a women's league branch.
 Mananiso formerly served on the regional executive committee, the national executive committee, and the national working committee of the ANC's youth league.